jjowens/wordy/README.md

 * Counter.CountSeparators(value));

 # Extensions
-The library has a special extension where you can check if a string value is a vowel or contains any vowels, without having to use the WordSmith directly.
+The library has a special extension where you can check if a string value is a vowel or contains any vowels, without having to use the WordSmith api directly.

 When you add "using Wordy;" to the head of your code, all string based values will automatically have a IsVowel/ContainsVowels extensions.